mir-owahed/DevOps-tutorial/jenkins-cicd-learn/jenkins-sonarqube.md

-Here’s the **step-by-step blog post** in markdown format for integrating SonarQube with Jenkins, assuming you've already installed the **SonarQube Scanner Plugin** through the Jenkins UI:
+Integrating SonarQube with Jenkins, assuming you've already installed the **SonarQube Scanner Plugin** through the Jenkins UI:

 # Jenkins Pipeline for SonarQube Integration: Code Analysis with Maven